-With one exception, which is explained below, there is no person, association, trust, partnership, or corporation which has an ownership interest in NHC HealthCare/Charlotte, LLC or National HealthCare Corporation which also has an ownership interest in a service firm, association, trust partnership or corporation which provides goods, leases, or services to the facility.
+With one exception, which is explained below, there is no person, association, trust, partnership, or corporation which has an ownership interest in NHC HealthCare/Tryon, LLC or National HealthCare Corporation which also has an ownership interest in a service firm, association, trust partnership or corporation which provides goods, leases, or services to the facility.
 Furthermore, there are no plans for other such arrangements to be developed in the next 12 months.

 The one exception is an NHC affiliate, Network Pharmacy WO, LLC ("Network Pharmacy").
-Network Pharmacy supplies prescription drugs, medical and nursing supplies to White Oak Manor - Charlotte nursing facility.
-The value of the goods purchased by White Oak Manor - Charlotte varies from year to year.
-For the year ending 12/31/24, the total value was approximately \$XX.
+Network Pharmacy will continue to supply prescription drugs, medical and nursing supplies to White Oak Manor - Tryon nursing facility.
+The value of the goods purchased by White Oak Manor - Tryon varies from year to year.
+For the year ending 12/31/24, the total value was approximately XX.

 The sole member (100% owner) of Network Pharmacy, is Nutritional Support Services ("NSS"), an affiliate of NHC.
+Please see attached Organizational Chart.